Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

-By following this guide, you will learn how to track the performance of your Facebook ads within minutes and will become better equipped to attribute your sales revenue back to your most valuable campaigns.
+By following this guide, you will learn how to track the performance of your Facebook ads and will become better equipped to attribute your sales revenue back to your most valuable campaigns.

 For this article, we’ll discuss:

-Tracking your Facebook campaigns in Google Analytics is essential as it provides you with a bigger picture of your customer journey and shows you how customers are interacting with your website.
+Tracking your Facebook campaigns in Google Analytics is essential as it shows you how users are interacting with your website and provides a bigger picture of your customer journeys.

 Facebook attribution does a great job at telling you how many people saw and clicked on your ad but loses complete visibility of those individuals once they navigate away from the platform.